Airbus A350-900/1000 Moulds in 1:400 Scale

 JC WINGS / GEMINI JETS v1 (2014-2019)

-The JC Wings mould has suffered from quite a lot of criticism in relation to its cockpit and nose form, but outside of this it compares well to the Phoenix and is often superior.
-The thing that has always stood out for me in comparison is that the undercarriage is noticeably shorter, but even with this it hasn’t had the engine ground clearance issues that the Phoenix mould has.
-I tend to prefer it over the Phoenix but overall it is of a broadly similar quality.
+This original JC Wings mould suffered from quite a lot of criticism in relation to its cockpit and nose form, but outside of these it compared well to the Phoenix.
+The thing that has always stood out for me in comparison is that the undercarriage is noticeably shorter, but even with this it hasn’t had the engine ground clearance issues that the Phoenix mould has had.
+I tended to prefer it over the Phoenix but overall it is of a broadly similar quality.
+It has been overtaken by the updated version of the mould (see below) and there isn't much on it that hasn't been remade on better moulds nowadays.

 AVIATION400 (2017)

-The Aviation400 mould is much newer than its competition, although it does seem to have been down scaled from its 1:200 counterpart.
-It has been lauded by collectors and is rightly considered, in general, to be the finest of the three moulds.
-A big part of this is due to the shape of the nose and the addition of navigation beacons.
-It is also worth mentioning that as with all AV400 models it does come with a free stand and a push-back tug.
-Some of the earliest examples had problems with the angle of the engines but this has been resolved.
-Improvements have also been made to the maingear trucks and tyres.
+The Aviation400 mould was the brand's first new mould and has been well received by collectors.
+It is rightly considered, in general, to be a good mould, although the new competition from NG and Panda has perhaps pushed it into 3rd place.
+When it debuted its nig advantages were due to the shape of the nose and the addition of navigation beacons.
+It is also worth mentioning that as with all AV400 models it does come with a free stand.
+Some of the earliest examples had problems with the angle of the engines but this has been resolved, however there have been some wing-fit issues and at times over-polished noses too.
+Improvements have been made to the maingear trucks and tyres, which nowadays look quite different to the original form.

-The Aviation400 mould is much newer than its competition, although it does seem to have been down scaled from its 1:200 counterpart.
-It has been lauded by collectors and is rightly considered, in general, to be the finest of the three moulds.
-A big part of this is due to the shape of the nose and the addition of navigation beacons.
-It is also worth mentioning that as with all AV400 models it does come with a free stand and a push-back tug.
-Some of the earliest examples had problems with the angle of the engines but this has been resolved.
-Improvements have also been made to the maingear trucks and tyres.
+The Aviation400 mould was the brand's first new mould and has been well received by collectors.
+It is rightly considered, in general, to be a good mould, although the new competition from NG and Panda has perhaps pushed it into 3rd place.
+When it debuted its nig advantages were due to the shape of the nose and the addition of navigation beacons.
+It is also worth mentioning that as with all AV400 models it does come with a free stand.
+Some of the earliest examples had problems with the angle of the engines but this has been resolved, however there have been some wing-fit issues and at times over-polished noses too.
+Improvements have been made to the maingear trucks and tyres, which nowadays look quite different to the original form.

 Also checkout the video review of the Delta example here: